anpan7088/drm_api/README.md

 For remote acces API are published on https://dorms.sman.cloud/api whith [nginx](https://nginx.org/)

-folowing script is generated with ChatGPT and ssl part is generated with Certbot
+this script is generated with ChatGPT and ssl part is generated with [Certbot](https://certbot.eff.org)

 ```nginx
 server {